 Recommended for Ages 5 and Up

-I Don’t Want to Talk About It By Jean Franz Ransom (2000) — This is the story of a young girl who imagines herself as different animals to help understand her feelings about her parents’ divorce.
+- I Don’t Want to Talk About It By Jean Franz Ransom (2000) — This is the story of a young girl who imagines herself as different animals to help her to understand her feelings about her parents’ divorce.
 When she is told it’s okay to be scared, she decides to roar like a lion so that everyone thinks she is very brave.
-Throughout the story her parents are there to help remind her that they will always love her and their most special family traditions will never change.
+Throughout the story, her parents remind her that they will always love her and their most special family traditions will never change.

 Recommended for Ages 8 and Up

-Divorce Is Not the End of the World By Zoe and Evan Stern (2008) — Following their parents divorce, Zoe and Evan, at the ages of 15 and 12 years old, decided to write this practical and uplifting guide to help other kids understand divorce.
+- Divorce Is Not the End of the World By Zoe and Evan Stern (2008) — Following their parents divorce, Zoe and Evan, at the ages of 15 and 12, decided to write this practical and uplifting guide to help other kids understand divorce.
 Here you and your children can explore ways to manage feelings of guilt, anger and fear, all while learning to adjust to the new changes in life after divorce.

-Mom’s House, Dad’s House for Kids By Isolina Ricci (2006) — Written by an experienced family therapist, this book is designed to help tweens and teens deal with the pressures that come from living in two separate households with different rules and how to stay neutral when their parents disagree.
-As a bonus, the book includes handy and easy-to-use check lists and worksheets.
+- Mom’s House, Dad’s House for older Kids By Isolina Ricci (2006) — Written by an experienced family therapist, this book is designed to help tweens and teens deal with the pressures that come from living in two separate households with different rules and how to stay neutral when their parents disagree.
+As a bonus, the book includes handy and easy-to-use checklists and worksheets.

 Make the Right Choice for Your Children